coveo/coveo.analytics.js/README.md

 This JavaScript client provides a code snippet that can easily be added to website pages to track events.
 The `pageview` events are stored in a Coveo Usage Analytics table which content currently cannot be viewed in Usage Analytics reports and the visit browser to prevent performance degradation.

 Initially, the `pageview` events data will be used exclusively by the Coveo ML Event Recommendations (ER) Feature (see [Event Recommendations (ER) Feature](https://docs.coveo.com/en/1671/coveo-machine-learning/coveo-machine-learning-features#ER)).
-It is recommended that you start pushing `pageview` events to the Coveo Usage Analytics service as soon as possible so that you get relevant items recommended.
+It is recommended that you start sending `pageview` events to the Coveo Usage Analytics service as soon as possible so that you get relevant items recommended.

 **Note: This Coveo code snippet is similar to the Google analytics one (analytics.js).**

-### Pushing Coveo Analytics Pageview Events for Recommendations
+### Sending Coveo Analytics Page View Events for Recommendations

 1. Get an API key.

-You need a Coveo Cloud API key which has the permission to write to the Usage Analytics service.
+You need a Coveo Cloud API key which has the [**Push** access level on the **Analytics Data** domain](https://docs.coveo.com/en/1707/cloud-v2-administrators/privilege-reference#analytics-data-domain) to send events.

-Create an API key from the [administration console](https://platform.cloud.coveo.com/admin/#/organization/api-access/) selecting the **Edit** check box for the **Analytics data** privilege (see [Adding and Managing API Keys](https://docs.coveo.com/en/1718/cloud-v2-administrators/adding-and-managing-api-keys)).
+Create an API key from the [administration console](https://platform.cloud.coveo.com/admin/#/organization/api-access/) selecting the **Push** option box for the **Analytics Data** domain (see [Adding and Managing API Keys](https://docs.coveo.com/en/1718/cloud-v2-administrators/adding-and-managing-api-keys)).

 2. Add the code snippet to all your website pages.